NetScape19VP/CSC13008-Project/README.md

 ## Note:

-- After down load this project run `npm install` for package installing
+- After download this project run `npm install` for package installing
 - To start server on PORT 3000: `npm start`